carlosrosendo/locators/README.md

 # locators
 This project shows the different types of element selectors we can use to identify elements on a web page and create automation.
-It was created using Selenium Python in PyCharm. in order to run this you will need to have Selenium python in your environment.
+It also shows how to do assertions to verify elements are displayed and get an error message if they are not.
+It was created using Selenium Python in PyCharm.
+In order to run this you will need to have Selenium python in your environment.